What Do Pet Parents Want?

-In a recent survey with 2,000 adults, the Consumer Technology Association determined there are approximately 84.6 million pet-owning households in the U.S., the majority of which are those of Millennials and Baby Boomers.
+In a 2018 survey with 2,000 adults, the Consumer Technology Association determined there are approximately 84.6 million pet-owning households in the U.S., the majority of which are those of Millennials and Baby Boomers.
 These pet owners consider their pets as their children, as they take their pets with them everywhere they go.
 In the process of humanizing them, they walk them in baby strollers, comfort them with television, send them to spas and throw them lavish birthday parties.
 These fur babies and four-legged children with a tail are no longer confined to the home when they happily tag along to mom or dad’s work, are dressed in matching holiday costumes and have custom-built furniture, not to mention that nearly half of their “parents” have purchased interactive toys for them.

 As technology grows in importance in caring for pets, marketers need to better understand who is buying it and why.

 It’s not really a contest of who loves their pet more, but perhaps who can afford to spend the most on their pet.
 Pawsible Marketing’s Top Pet Industry Trends for 2018 explored how different generations invest in their pets, with specific attention to the Millennial and Baby Boomer markets.